rajaneeshk90/protocol-specifications-rk/docs/BECKN-008-Rating-and-Reputation-on-Beckn-Protocol.md

 If this value matches the rating value sent in the catalog, then the rating is accurate.
 A margin of error may be introduced in the Network Rating Policy  specifying the number of significant digits to be used while comparing the average rating with the received rating.

 If the rating value does not match or is not within the margin of error, then the Rating Sender should report the error to the Network Facilitator.

+## Acknowledgements

+The authors would like to thank the following people for their support and contributions to this document.

+* Pramod Varma (Beckn Foundation)
+* Sujith Nair (Beckn Foundation)
+* Venkataramanan Mahadevan (Humbhionline)